ibm-cloud-docs/schematics/tutorials/provisioning-tf.md

 Create a Schematics execution plan.
 The execution plan shows the {{site.data.keyword.cloud_notm}} resources that must be added, modified, or removed to achieve the state that is described in your Terraform template.

 Your workspace must be in an `Active` state to perform a Schematics plan action.
-For more information on the workspace state, refer [Workspace states](/docs/schematics?topic=schematics-workspace-setup#states-importance).
+For more information on the workspace state, refer to [Workspace states](/docs/schematics?topic=schematics-workspace-setup#states-importance).
 {: note}

 During the creation of the Terraform execution plan, you are not allowed to make any changes to your workspace.